 - Infrastructure: Main station building, platforms, and railway tracks overgrown with vegetation.

-- State of Disrepair: Moderate, with some buildings still intact.
+- State of disrepair: Moderate, with some buildings still intact.

 - Access: Very easy, little surveillance.